 Prerequisite: Completion of Algebra I and Geometry.

-Applied Algebra II allows you to review and build upon your understanding of the algebraic concepts covered in Algebra I. We begin by solving linear equations and inequalities, eventually progressing to manipulate and graph linear, quadratic, polynomial, logarithmic, and exponential functions and equations.
+Algebra II allows you to review and build upon your understanding of the algebraic concepts covered in Algebra I. We begin by solving linear equations and inequalities, eventually progressing to manipulate and graph linear, quadratic, polynomial, logarithmic, and exponential functions and equations.
 The basics of trigonometry are also explored.
 This course includes more Algebra I review and more projects than the other Algebra II offering in order to develop your base of mathematical knowledge, your problem-solving abilities, and your understanding of the application of algebraic concepts.
 A Ti-84 Plus and computer or iPad are used extensively in this course.

 Prerequisite: Completion of Algebra I and Geometry.

-This course covers all of the same concepts that are covered in Applied Algebra I but more deeply and at a quicker pace.
+This course covers all of the same concepts that are covered in Algebra II but more deeply and at a quicker pace.
 The course also covers matrices, sequences, and series.
 We conclude with an extensive study of trigonometry.
 In this course you can expect to develop a strong understanding for the complexities of algebraic concepts and strengthen your ability to solve problems independently and collaboratively.
 A Ti-84 Plus calculator and a computer or IPad are used extensively in this course.

 Prerequisite: Completion of Algebra II